johncarney/all-things-ttrpg-bsky/README.md

 ## Topic file

-This most interestin part of this is the `topics.yml` file.
+This most interesting part of this is the `topics.yml` file.
 It contains a [YAML]-formatted list of [regular expressions] (aka patterns), matching TTRPG-related terms.
 These are grouped into "topics."
 So the listing for *[Neoclassical Geek Revival]* looks like this: